Landlord-friendly states overview

 6. Colorado – Balanced Market Favoring Landlords

-Colorado offers a balanced but landlord-friendly market, where evictions are not excessively difficult and landlords retain control over rental pricing.
+Colorado offers a balanced but landlord-friendly market, where eviction process in Colorado are not excessively difficult and landlords retain control over rental pricing.
 Though Colorado has some tenant protections, the state still favors landlords in key areas, such as security deposit handling and lease enforcement.

 7. Indiana – Low Cost, High Rental Returns